MiM in Finance

 A select range of country and sector-specific scholarships are also available:

-- EDHEC Women in Finance and Data Science Scholarship ‒ a 35% reduction in tuition fees
+• EDHEC Women in Finance and Data Science Scholarship ‒ up to 50% reduction on tuition fees

-- EDHEC Women in Business Scholarship ‒ up to a 35% reduction in tuition fees
+• EDHEC Women in Business Scholarship ‒ up to 50% reduction on tuition fees

-- EDHEC Cultural Diversity Scholarship ‒ up to a 40% reduction on tuition fees
+• EDHEC Cultural Diversity Scholarship ‒ up to 40% reduction on tuition fees

-- EDHEC Refugee or Conflict Zone scholarship ‒ EDHEC is proud to welcome master’s students who are refugees or from conflict-affected nations, in line with the School’s aim to promote peace, diversity and inclusion worldwide.
-One of the main ways we can help is to provide financial assistance through a reduction of up to 75% in tuition fees, giving candidates an opportunity to receive quality higher education at EDHEC.
+• EDHEC Refugee or Conflict Zone scholarship ‒ EDHEC is proud to welcome master’s students who are refugees or from conflict-affected nations, in line with the School’s aim to promote peace, diversity and inclusion worldwide.
+One of the main ways we can help is to provide financial assistance up to 75% reduction on tuition fees, giving candidates an opportunity to receive quality higher education at EDHEC.

-- The EDHEC Make an Impact Scholarship* is open to Master in Management and Master of Science applicants and covers 35% of tuition fees.
+• The EDHEC Make an Impact Scholarship* is open to Master in Management and Master of Science applicants and covers up to 35% reduction on tuition fees.

-- The EDHEC High Impact ‒ Future Chinese Alumni Scholarship* is a co-sponsored scholarship with the EDHEC China Alumni Club.
-It awards 10 Chinese students who plan to make an impact on the EDHEC China Alumni community a 50% reduction on their tuition fees.
+• The EDHEC High Impact ‒ Future Chinese Alumni Scholarship* is a co-sponsored scholarship with the EDHEC China Alumni Club.
+It awards 10 Chinese students who plan to make an impact on the EDHEC China Alumni community up to 50% reduction on their tuition fees.

 EDHEC scholarships cannot be combined.